ethereum-oasis-op/baseline/docs/specs/core/baseline-core-v1.0-psd01.md

 -------

 # 8 Security Considerations

+Describes security topics that should be important in Baseline implementations but that are NOT requirements.

+## 8.1 Data Privacy

+Provides a list of considerations related to data privacy.

+The standard does not set any requirements for compliance to jurisdiction legislation/regulations, responsibility of the implementer to comply to applicable data privacy laws.

+## 8.2 Production Readiness

+Provides a list of considerations related to the use of underlying protocols/applications/tools etc.

+The standard does not set any requirements for the use of specific applications/tools/libraries etc.
+Examples included in standard to be non-normative.
+The implementer should perform due diligence when selecting tools, libraries etc.

 <!--

 (Note: OASIS strongly recommends that Open Projects consider issues that might affect safety, security, privacy, and/or data protection in implementations of their specification and document them for implementers and adopters.
 For some purposes, you may find it required, e.g. if you apply for IANA registration.